Aceh: Religion

 According to 2022 data of the Ministry of Religious Affairs, Aceh is overwhelmingly Muslim-majority where they dominate Aceh with more than 98%.
-While the rest 1.15% of population are Protestants, 0.13% Buddhism and 0.1% Catholics.
+While the rest 1.15% of population are Protestants, 0.13% Buddhists and 0.1% Catholics.

 Religious issues are often sensitive in Aceh.
 There is very strong support for Islam across the province, and sometimes other religious groups – such as Christians or Buddhists – feel that they are subject to social or community pressure to limit their activities.
 The official explanation for this action, supported by both the governor of Aceh Zaini Abdullah and the Indonesian home affairs minister Gamawan Fauzi from Jakarta, was that the churches did not have the appropriate permits.
 Earlier in April 2012, a number of churches in the Singkil regency in southern Aceh had also been ordered to close.
 In response, some Christians voiced concern about these actions.
 In 2015 a church was burned down and another attacked in which a Muslim rioter was shot, causing President Joko Widodo to call for calm.